 "In the 80s, screens represented a whole new canvas, a whole new cool way to do your logo," he adds.
 "Before screens, logo guys would show up to clients with a piece of paper and say, 'here's your brand, you can't argue with me'.
 So, the introduction of screens meant more: more space for creativity and all the swooshy shiny design, but it also allowed clients more space to iterate with the agency or designer.
 Designing for screens in the 80s was probably the beginning of true co-creation and collaboration in branding.
 And Back to the Future is the best film logo of all time, right?"

-03. Pepsi
+03. Pepsi logo from the 1980s

 For decades, Coca-Cola had been undisputed as the leading brand of cola.
 But in the 1980s, things were much more evenly matched.
 Pepsi boosted its market share thanks to the 'Pepsi Challenge', which saw consumers blind-taste the two drinks, often finding they preferred Pepsi.
 Coke responded by launching 'New Coke', which was a huge disaster.
-And Pepsi's growing confidence was reflected in its new branding, including a new logo in 1987.
+And Pepsi's growing confidence was reflected in its new branding, including a logo redesign in 1987.

 "This revamped Pepsi logo gave the brand a modern and refreshing look, replacing the design which had been in place for over a decade," recalls Howlett.
 "It represented a larger strategy of continuous innovation that saw it stand out against its competitors, namely Coca-Cola who favours red.